Ahmet Çakar: Biography

-He was born in Istanbul in August 3, 1962.
+He was born in Istanbul on August 3, 1962.
 He completed his high school education at Istanbul Erkek Lisesi in 1980.
 He then graduated from the Faculty of Medicine at Istanbul University.

 He is famous for the abrasive but funny manner in which he presents the Show TV sports programme Altıpas, being described as "Turkey's most controversial football pundit".
 He also writes sports articles for Sabah newspaper.
 He is a medical doctor as well.
 Currently he is a commentator on the Turkish football television programme Beyaz Futbol, on Beyaz TV.
 According to IFFHS, he is one of the world's best referees of the quarter of a century.

 Controversy

 Attempted assassination

-In February 25, 2004, he was attacked in an attempted assassination with five bullets hitting him directly, however, he survived.
+On February 25, 2004, he was attacked in an attempted assassination with five bullets hitting him directly, however, he survived.
 He later commented on the matter saying that he knows nothing about who was behind it, but he believed he is extremely famous.
 He also stated that his near death experience strengthened his faith in Allah.